buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 Campaigns with abundant magic items might have communities with twice the established base value and available random magic items.
 Alternatively, all communities could be considered one size category larger for the purpose of determining available magic items.
 In a campaign with very common magic, all magic items can be purchased in a metropolis.

 Non-magical items and tools are generally available in a community of any size unless the item is very expensive, like full plate armor, or made of an unusual material, like an adamantine longsword.
-These items should follow the base value guideline to determine their availability, at the Narrator's discretion.
+These items should follow the base value guideline to determine their availability, at the Narrator' \*\*s discretion.

 ## Artifacts of the old world